Membership

 The additional language lists the eligibility requirements for serving as a NAMSS officer.

-In addition, we recommend that officers be required to have previously served on the NAMSS Board of Directors as a Director-at-Large.
+In addition, this change reflects that officers be required to have previously served on the NAMSS Board of Directors as a Director-at-Large.
 The role of an officer is large and important, and the Board feels officers must have previously served in a Director at Large role to fully understand the scope of that position, the Board’s culture, and the goals and objectives of the organization.
 This is a change to our current process.

 • Section 3.
 Term of Office.